 Welcome to CBM Papua New Guinea

 With a population of over 10 million people, Papua New Guinea is the largest and most populous nation in the Pacific Islands.
-Ranked 155 on the UN Human Development Index (HDI), the people of Papua New Guinea experience high levels of poverty.
-Mountainous terrain and limited infrastructure connecting the communities means that the majority face difficulty accessing health and education services.
+Mountainous terrain and limited infrastructure mean many communities face significant barriers to health and education services.

-In 2023, CBM New Zealand registered in Papua New Guinea as Christian Blind Mission PNG Inc an entity under the Investment Promotion (IPA) Act (1992).
-Our registration number is: (5-109409).
+In 2023, cbm New Zealand registered in Papua New Guinea as Christian Blind Mission PNG Inc under the Investment Promotion Authority (IPA) Act (1992).
+Registration: 5-109409.

 Eye Health